Introduction to QCD: Introduction

 with LO (1-loop) and NLO (2-loop) coefficients

 In the $b_0$ coefficient, the first term is due to gluon loops while the second is due to quark ones.
 Similarly, the first term of the $b_1$ coefficient arises from double gluon loops, while the second and third represent mixed quark-gluon ones.
-At higher loop orders, the $b_i$ coefficients depend explicitly on the renormalization scheme that is used.
+At higher loop orders, the $b_i$ coefficients depend explicitly on the renormalisation scheme that is used.
 A brief discussion can be found in the PDG review on QCD~\cite{pdg2012}, with more elaborate ones contained in \cite{Dissertori:2003pj,Ellis:1991qj}.
-Note that, if there are additional colored particles beyond the Standard-Model ones, loops involving those particles enter at energy scales above the masses of the new particles, thus modifying the running of the coupling at high scales.
+Note that, if there are additional coloured particles beyond the Standard-Model ones, loops involving those particles enter at energy scales above the masses of the new particles, thus modifying the running of the coupling at high scales.
 This is discussed, e.g., for supersymmetric models in \cite{Martin:1997ns}.
+For the running of other SM couplings, see e.g.,~\cite{Langacker:2010zza}.

 Numerically, the value of the strong coupling is usually specified by giving its value at the specific reference scale $Q^2=M^2_Z$, from which we can obtain its value at any other scale by solving \eqRef{eq:running},